juniq/yii2-helper-time/README.md

 # yii2-helper-time

 ## Description
 A useful helper function for time calculations - aspecially for durations - for Yii Framework 2.
-You can use the function `Timer::formatDuration` to convert seconds into human readable duration strings like: 5 days 8 hours 19 minutes 11 seconds
+You can use the function `Time::formatDuration` to convert seconds into human readable duration strings like: 5 days 8 hours 19 minutes 11 seconds

 ## How to install

 ### Composer
-The easiest way is to use composer.
+The easiest way to install this package is to use composer.
 If you don't have composer get it here:

 [https://getcomposer.org/download/](https://getcomposer.org/download/)

-Now you can run the following commands in your root project directory:
+Now you can run the following commands in your *root project directory*:

 ```
 composer require "juniq/yii2-helper-time" "*"